pasok0n/LibAFL/fuzzers/libfuzzer_libxml2/README.md

 ## Run

 The first time you run the binary, the broker will open a tcp port (currently on port `1337`), waiting for fuzzer clients to connect.
 This port is local and only used for the initial handshake.
 All further communication happens via shared map, to be independent of the kernel.
-Currently, you must run the clients from the libfuzzer_libxml2 directory for them to be able to access the PNG corpus.
+Currently, you must run the clients from the libfuzzer_libxml2 directory for them to be able to access the corpus.

 ```
 ./fuzzer_libxml2